utiasDSL/lsy_drone_racing/README.md

 pip install -e .[sim,gpu,deploy]
 ```

+> **Note:** This package currently depends on a prerelease version of [scipy](https://github.com/scipy/scipy), which needs to be built from source.
+This might take more than 10 minutes on older hardware.

 Test your installation: For this to work you have to be in the lab and be connected to our local network.
 ```
 # Check connection to the vicon PC